LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

 ### Messaging events for Function Invocation

 Conversational Cloud Messaging uses a series of "Conversation State Change Events" which are fired when specific actions or events occur within the conversation.
-You are able to use these events to trigger your functions.

-### Automatic Messages and invocations on Functions events

-System Messages feature (also known as Automatic Messages) is responsible for invoking functions on certain messaging events.
+You are able to use these events to trigger your functions.The Controller Bot (Automatic Messages) is responsible for invoking functions on certain messaging events.

 <div class="important">Multiple conversation event types are mapped to the same invocation messaging event.</div>